 Rationale and Justification:

-As stated above there is no easily available literature on this subject, therefore carrying out the research can add value for practitioners and academics.
+As stated above there is no easily available literature on this subject, therefore carrying out the research can add value for practitioners and academics. [add more about the technical merits of what you are going to do.
+What skills are you going to put into practice?]

 Overall Objective: